DeFoort19/HowToPushToGitHub/README.md

 # HowToPushToGitHub
-How to use GitBash to push files into your repository in GitHub
+How to use GitBash to push files to GitHub:

+First lets create our repository on GitHub.